glyphrider/tolower-armeabi5/README.md

 In general, the code works like this:

-1. Use the software interrupt with syscall 3 (read) to read _up to_ 16 bytes of data from `stdin`.
-The data consumed is stored in the buffer (defined as four zeroed out words at the bottom of the file).
+1. Use the software interrupt with syscall 3 (read) to read _up to_ 256 bytes of data from `stdin`.
+The data consumed is stored in the buffer (defined as `.space 256,0` at the bottom of the file).
+1. Check to see if we read more than zero characters, otherwise jump to the `_exit:` label.
 1. Squirrel away the number of bytes read by the syscall.
-1. Check to see if we read more than zero characters, otherwise jump to the `_exit:` label.
 1. Walk through the buffer, reading one character at a time into r0.
 1. Check to see if the character is out of the range of _interesting_ characters, branching forward to `2:` if so.
 1. Set the lowercase bit.